A SALUTE TO CAROLEE SCHNEEMANNby Jonas Mekas, Irving Sandler, and Patricia Cronin

 JONAS MEKAS has often been called "the godfather of American avant-garde cinema."Irving Sandler

-IRVING SANDLER is an art critic, art historian, and writer.
+IRVING SANDLER was an art critic, art historian, and writer.
 The second volume of his memoirs, Swept Up By Art: An Art Critic in the Post-Avant-Garde Era, was published by Rail Editions in 2015.Patricia Cronin

 PATRICIA CRONIN is an artist.
 She lives in Brooklyn.